theparanoids/ysshra/README.md

 | usage         | 0 (All Usages)  |
 | touchPolicy   | 1 (Never Touch) |

-#### Request a regular user certificate from the sshra container
+#### Request a regular user certificate from the ysshra container

-Note: `user_a` exists in `docker/sshra/user_allowlist.txt`, and the corresponding linux user was created in sshra container during the docker build.
+Note: `user_a` exists in `docker/ysshra/user_allowlist.txt`, and the corresponding linux user was created in ysshra container during the docker build.

 * Add `user_a`'s private key to the ssh-agent